AlexEra/esp32_uart_bridge_to_stm32/README.md

 3. 1200: successfull downloading

 ## Notes
-This code contains commented lines, that were used instead of `digitalWrite(16, digitalRead(3));
+### This code contains commented lines, that were used instead of
+`digitalWrite(16, digitalRead(3));
  digitalWrite(1, digitalRead(17));`
  to download binary files with help of ESP32 registers.
 These programs have the same results of downloading. <br/>

+ ### After every downloading resetting of the of the ESP32 is required.